The Little Mother: Plot

 The official summary synopsis of the film was published in The Moving Picture World.
 It states, "A poor widow who supports her two children, one a baby and the other girl of six, by scrubbing, weakens under her hard work, and finally dies.
 Marie, the 'little mother,' anxious that her home may not be broken up, calls on one of her mother's employers and requests that she be given a chance to take the dead woman's place.
 The artist, a wealthy, good-hearted man, pleased with the child's pluck, laughingly employs her, and makes her believe that she is really doing all the 'chores.'
 The artist's kindness, much to his surprise, brings him recompense one thousand fold [sic].
 One of his models plots to fleece him.
 She calls at his studio, faints in his arms, and when her confederate rushes in with a policeman, she makes charges that lead to the arrest of the innocent artist.
 Just as the policeman is leading her benefactor away, the little scrub woman sees what is happening.
 She follows the party to the police station, but is afraid to enter.
 When the complainant and her husband come out, the child is impressed with the fact that they seem to be on the best of terms.
 Her suspicions are aroused, and she shadows them like a regular detective.
 What crook would ever imagine that a little girl, wheeling a baby carriage, was a sleuth?
 This pair certainly did not, for when they meet a new friend in the park, they stop to tell him how they successfully arranged to trim a rich artist, never doubting that he would pay liberally to have the case dropped.
 The little girl, from her place in hiding, heard the story.
 So the little girl found a policeman, and told him about it.
 And the policeman went with her to the hiding place, and heard enough to warrant him in making what he afterward described as a 'two handed collar.'
 The adventurous and her confederate were hailed to the police station and locked up, while the artist was set free in a hurry.
 The result is that there is now a 'scrub woman' whose duties are a sinecure although the wages are high, and the future of the 'little mother' and her baby are assured."

 Production

 The only credit known in the production is that of Marie Eline in the role of the little mother.
-Known and advertised prominently as the "Thanhouser Kid", Marie Eline received more attention then other Thanhouser staff.
+Known and advertised prominently as the "Thanhouser Kid", Marie Eline received more attention than other Thanhouser staff.
 Historian Q. David Bowers wrote, "Her versatile acting was a major contributor to the success that the Thanhouser Company enjoyed during its formative years."
 The film harkens back to the role played by Eline in her film debut, A 29-Cent Robbery, in which she played a child detective to capture a thief.